-The Terms of Reference (TOR) prepared separately for EIA, ES, SIA and RAP are also attached hereto for your reference (Refer Annexure 2, 3 and 4).
+Terms of Reference (TOR) prepared for outsourcing a qualified Consultant Geo-Technical Engineer (CGE) and Terms of Reference (TOR) prepared for outsourcing a qualified Environmental Economist (EE) are attached hereto for your reference (Refer Annexure 2 and 3 for CGE and EE respectively).

-The technical and financial proposals are called from the eligible individual Consultants to carry out the following studies and submit the reports as per the TOR's annexed hereto.
+The technical and financial proposals are called from the eligible individual Consultants to carry out the studies as indicated below, and submit the reports as per the TOR's annexed above.